 - heart CT scan: heart scan using X-rays

 - coronary angiography: X-rays with contrast dye

-In most cases, treatment is not necessary.
-Most of the time, the symptoms resolve on their own.
-If your symptoms increase or become very severe, treatment will be based on the underlying reasons for the condition.
+In most cases, treatment isn’t necessary.
+Often the symptoms will resolve on their own.
+If your symptoms increase, your doctor will base your treatment on the underlying cause.

-If you have had a heart attack or heart failure in the past, your doctor may prescribe beta blockers like acebutolol, atenolol, metoprolol, propranolol, or other medications to help.
-If you have heart disease, your doctor may suggest angioplasty—in which a balloon is used to open a narrowed blood vessel—or bypass surgery.
+If you have had a heart attack or heart failure in the past, your doctor may prescribe beta-blockers or other medications.
+If you have heart disease, your doctor may suggest angioplasty — in which a balloon is used to open a narrowed blood vessel — or bypass surgery.

-There are some simple things you can do to reduce the likelihood of PVCs.
-Take note of what triggers symptoms and eliminate them.
+There are some simple things you can do to reduce the likelihood of premature ventricular contractions (PVCs).
+Take note of what triggers symptoms, and eliminate them.
 Common triggers are alcohol, tobacco, and caffeine.
 Cutting down on or eliminating these substances may help to keep PVCs under control.

-If your symptoms are stress-related, try self-help techniques like meditation and exercise.
+If your symptoms are stress related, try self-help techniques like meditation and exercise.
 If you are experiencing a period of prolonged stress, ask your doctor for information on reducing stress.
-In severe cases, anti-anxiety medication like buspirone or alprazolam may be useful.
+In severe cases, antianxiety medication may be useful.